Rules for adjustment and firing

 against all the targets that should appear in a field battle, both animate

 and inanimate.
-It was equipped with percussion fuze, working
+It was equipped with percussion

-on impact.
-Its effect depended on the character of the ground and on the distance
+fuze, working on impact.
+Its effect depended on the character of the ground

-of the target.
-Unlike the principal European regulations, that recommended to
+and on the distance of the target.
+Unlike the principal European regulations,

-employ it only at a distance not greater than The shrapnel (шрапнел) was equipped with a fuze that enabled to set with precision the rate
+(шрапнел) was equipped with a fuze that enabled to set with

-smaller diameter having the greater penetration.
-The main problem was to know
+density, those of smaller diameter having the greater penetration.
+The main

-the point of burst that was determined by the interval of burst (the
+problem was to know the point of burst that was determined by the interval of

-height of burst (the vertical distance of the point of burst above the
+and the height of burst (the vertical distance of the point of burst above the

 horizon).
 The closer the point of burst was to the target, the greater was